Ashish202418007/Decoding-India-s-Changing-Palate-A-Visual-Analysis-of-Food-Delivery-and-Consumption-Patterns/README.md

 of access but also encompasses a desire for variety and the experience of restaurant-quality food without the constraints of cooking at home.
-Furthermore, globalized food trends and increased exposure to different cuisines through media and travel have also contributed to a diversification of Indian palates.→ Personal Observation and Broader Context My own experience of increased reliance on Zomato for meals  after relocating to a busy city initially sparked my curiosity about how such platforms influence our food choices.
+Furthermore, globalized food trends and increased exposure to different cuisines through media and travel have also contributed to a diversification of Indian palates.
+### Personal Observation and Broader Context
+My own experience of increased reliance on Zomato for meals  after relocating to a busy city initially sparked my curiosity about how such platforms influence our food choices.
 While this shift highlighted the ease and convenience they offer, it also made me wonder whether my experience was unique or part of a broader pattern.
-This curiosity led me to examine national-level food consumption data to better understand the larger impact of platforms like Zomato.→ National Trend: The Growing Preference for Processed Foods Data from the Household Consumption Expenditure Survey reveals a significant national trend: an increasing share of household expenditure is being directed Decoding India's Changing Palate: A Visual Analysis of Food Delivery and Consumption Patterns2 towards processed and ready-to-eat food items.
+This curiosity led me to examine national-level food consumption data to better understand the larger impact of platforms like Zomato.→
+### National Trend: The Growing Preference for Processed Foods
+Data from the Household Consumption Expenditure Survey reveals a significant national trend: an increasing share of household expenditure is being directed Decoding India's Changing Palate: A Visual Analysis of Food Delivery and Consumption Patterns2 towards processed and ready-to-eat food items.
 This share rose from